 Identifiers And Base Marks

-Initially American potteries did not mark their wares, or used interpretations of British Royal Arms to help sell their goods.
+Initially, American potteries did not mark their wares or used interpretations of British Royal Arms to help sell their goods.
 It was not until about 1870 that quality improved and people felt more confident enough about buying American goods.
-There was then a transition from use of a British Coat of Arms to the American Eagle, and the origin of goods became more readily identifiable.
+There was then a transition from the use of a British Coat of Arms to the American Eagle, and the origin of goods became more readily identifiable.

 Here are both an early and later different mark from one factory, John Moses and Co, of the Glasgow Pottery,